chromalence/chroctl/README.md

 # chroctl
 ## CURRENT RECOMMENDED VERSION: STABLE 1.3
-why stable 1.3?? well, stable 1.3 still has the new modules feature, but it has been tested more rigorously, experimental is SICK but use with caution because its loads of new features are not as well tested. use at ur own risk but if you all about that experimental rolling release, go for it it is awesome dawg. it has cool uis and extra features that are pretty dang useful. also the install script is more integrated which is nice.
+why stable 1.3??
+well, stable 1.3 still has the new modules feature, but it has been tested more rigorously. experimental is SICK but use with caution because its loads of new features that are not as well tested. use at ur own risk but if you all about that experimental rolling release, go for it it is awesome dawg. it has cool uis and extra features that are pretty dang useful. also the install script is more integrated which is nice.
 ## short overview
-a monolithic cli generalist tool.
+a monolithic cli generalist tool made by a dev that cares ( i think? )
 ## nct
-a minimal C workflow tool (init, run, check, etc.)
+a tiny C workflow tool (init, run, check, etc.) rarely updated, plugin modular thingy
 # dependencies
 ( you might not need all of them as some are only for experimental builds ) libnotify